-Sure, there are many retirees in Canada who live off the income produced by their investment portfolios and do just fine with that approach.
+Sure, there are many retirees in Canada who live off the dividend income produced by their investment portfolios and do just fine with that approach.
 Add in the dividend tax credit and there’s further incentive to create a dividend income stream in retirement.

 But living off dividends no longer fits into my retirement plan.
 Unless the goal is to leave behind a million-dollar estate to your kids, there’s no need to save so much that you’ll never have to touch the capital.